azidyn/mextick/README.md

 First thing you need is some trade data which can be downloaded for free as `.csv.gz` (zipped csv files) found on BitMEX's public cloud archive here:

 https://public.bitmex.com/?prefix=data/trade/
+**IMPORTANT NOTE THIS WEBSITE ONLY SEEMS TO WORK ON THE Chrome WEB BROWSER**

 Download the files and unzip the CSVs into the `trade` folder.